Why Men Should Care About Their Pelvic Floor

 Male pelvic floor diagramMale pelvic floor diagram

-1. Sphincter Control: The pelvic floor muscles clamp down on the tubes that empty your bladder and bowel to keep you continent (able to void properly).
+1. Sphincter control.
+The pelvic floor muscles clamp down on the tubes that empty your bladder and bowel to keep you continent (able to void correctly).
 They relax when you pee or poop.

-2. Support: These muscles support your abdominal and pelvic organs and work with your breathing muscle to regulate your body’s intracavitary pressure systems.
-When you cough, laugh, or sneeze, the pelvic muscles reflexively engage to work with the change in pressure coming down from your abdomen into your pelvis.
+2. Support.
+These muscles support your abdominal and pelvic organs and work with your breathing muscle to regulate your body's intracavitary pressure systems.
+When you cough, laugh, or sneeze, the pelvic muscles reflexively engage with the change in pressure from your abdomen into your pelvis.

-3. Stability: The pelvic floor muscles work together with the rest of your body to optimize movement and help with postural support and adaptability.
+3. Stability.
+The pelvic floor muscles work with the rest of your body to optimize movement and help with postural support and adaptability.

 The 5 Jobs of the male pelvic floor chartThe 5 Jobs of the male pelvic floor chart

-The most common causes for changes in bladder function and urinary continence mechanisms is from the result of a disease, condition, or injury that alters the nerves or supporting organs involved with continence mechanisms, including:
+The most common causes for changes in bladder function and urinary continence mechanisms are the result of a disease, condition, or injury that alters the nerves or supporting organs involved with continence mechanisms, including:

 • Diabetes